sybrew/the-seo-framework/readme.txt

 			* WPMUdev Mapping URL generation enhancements and compatibility file.
 Be sure to set a preferred canonical scheme.
 			* TSF uses newer JavaScript and CSS techniques in the dashboard.
 TSF now uses ES6 and CSS3 snapshot 2015.
 				* This improves admin performance and lowers memory consumption: less jQuery, more vanilla.
-				* To evade polyfilling and massive spaghetti, older browsers are therefore abandoned in support.
+				* To prevent polyfilling and massive spaghetti, older browsers are therefore abandoned in support.
 				* The following browsers are no longer supported:
-					/
-					* TODO confirm this list, this is based on assumptions.
 					* Internet explorer 10 and below.
-					* Edge 40 and below.
+					* Edge 28 and below.
-					* Safari 9 and below.
+					* Safari 9.1 and below.
 					* All browsers on iOS 9 and below.
-					* Chrome 53 and below.
+					* Chrome 42 and below.
-					* Firefox 48 and below.
+					* Firefox 44 and below.
 	* **Fixed:**
 		* Security:
 			* An XSS issue has been resolved.